Ferparishuertas/iobuilders/tokenized-money-poc/README.md

 I've started defining **architectural views** of the system, following the [C4 Model](https://c4model.com/).

 The main goal of this model is describe and comunicate architecture decissions.
-Also, this diagrams are a great starting point for discussions about system design during up-front sessions.
+Also, this diagrams are a great starting point for discussions about system design during up-front sessions, and also as shared vision documentation in development phases.

 I've only used three of the four model views, because the *class diagrmas* is tightly coupled to implementtation, so change prone during development phases, then can become waste.

 #### Context

-In this view we define the actors (people, roles,...) involved in the system, and also we define the system boundaries.
+This view defines the actors (people, roles, third party systems...) involved in the system.
+Also it defines the system boundaries.

 ![C4 Context diagram](./resources/iobuilders-tokenizedmoney-contextdiagram.png)